What is chaos engineering?

-Chaos engineering is the process of testing a distributed computing system to ensure that the system can withstand unexpected disruptions in function.
-It is so named because it relies on concepts from chaos theory, which focuses on random and unpredictable behavior.
-The goal of chaos engineering is to continuously conduct controlled experiments that introduce random and unpredictable behavior in order to discover weaknesses in a system.
+Chaos engineering is the process of testing a distributed computing system to ensure that it can withstand unexpected disruptions.
+It relies on concepts underlying chaos theory, which focus on random and unpredictable behavior.
+The goal of chaos engineering is to identify weakness in a system through controlled experiments that introduce random and unpredictable behavior.

 How chaos engineering works

 Chaos engineering is similar to stress testing in that it aims to identify and correct system or network issues.
 Unlike stress testing, chaos engineering doesn't test and correct one component at a time.

 Chaos engineering examines problems that have a seemingly infinite number of possible causes.
 It looks beyond the obvious issues and tests distributed systems against problems or sets of problems that are less likely to happen.
 The goal is to gain new knowledge about the system.

 The process is typically divided into several steps:

 - Set the baseline.
 Start by establishing a baseline.
 The testers must identify how the system should operate under optimal conditions and specify what constitutes a normal working state.

 - Create a hypothesis.
 Consider one or more potential weaknesses and formulate a hypothesis about the effects of those weaknesses.
 For example, software testers might want to know what will happen if a large traffic spike occurs.

 - Test.
 Conduct experiments to gauge the consequences of a large spike.
 The experiments might reveal an error in a critical process or an unexpected cause-and-effect relationship.
 For example, a traffic spike simulation might reveal a storage performance issue.

 - Evaluate.
 Measure and evaluate how the hypothesis holds up and determine which problems to fix.